Le Coq Sportif Logo

 Le Coq Sportif Emblem

-This brand has an incredible array of logos, each with a distinct identity.
-But they also have common features: they can be traced throughout the entire evolution of the corporate identity.
-Firstly, this is the image of the main French mascot – the Gallic rooster.
-Secondly, the traditional combination of blue, black, and white was periodically complemented by red.
-Now the emblem is the most complete because it contains all the attributes of French national pride.
+This brand boasts an impressive array of logos, each with its own distinct identity.
+However, they share common features that can be traced throughout the entire evolution of the corporate style.
+Firstly, it’s the depiction of the main French talisman, the Gallic rooster.
+Secondly, the traditional combination of blue, black, and white was periodically supplemented with red.
+Now, the emblem is the most complete, as it contains all the attributes of French national pride.

-The emblem uses a typeface that is as close as possible to Helvetica Neue Condensed Bold and Black with some changes.
-The lettering is in lower case and is executed in smooth chopped letters.
-The color content of the logo was constantly changing: it was either monochrome or full color.
-However, several shades of blue, white, red, and black are predominant in the palette.
-They reflect the shades of the French national flag.
+The emblem uses a font very similar to Helvetica Neue Condensed Bold and Black with some modifications.
+The inscription is in lowercase and executed with smooth, chiseled letters.
+The logo’s color fill constantly changed: it was either monochrome or full color.
+However, several shades of blue, white, red, and black predominate in the palette.
+They reflect the hues of the French national flag.

 Video